 Greetings from Spain! 🙂

-Located in the nature of a small development in the province of Tarragona, Spain this project was designed as a second leisure home that is easy to use and efficient, and making the most of its natural environment.
-This is a modular home with interesting aesthetics!
+Located in the nature of a small development in the province of Tarragona, Spain this project was designed as a second leisure home that is easy to use and efficient and makes the most of its natural environment.
+This is a modular shipping container home with interesting aesthetics!

 James and Mau Architectura, in collaboration with their auxiliary company Infiniski, wanted their Menta House to fulfill a sustainable,energy-efficient vision.
 The holiday getaway was completed in 2011 and has been making its mark in the container living world ever since.